-In the first year of the program Lopez helped the Mariners win there first CAL PAC Conference Championship and reach the 2016 West Grouping Championship.
+In the first year of the program Lopez helped the Mariners win their first CAL PAC Conference Championship and reach the 2016 West Grouping Championship.
 Lopez had three players selected to the 2016 All-California Pacific Conference Team, while also coaching the CAL PAC conference player of the year, and the CAL PAC Freshman of the year.

 Lopez’s collegiate career in baseball includes four years (2009-2012) at the University of Arizona.
 Lopez was named captain of the 2012 team which won the NCAA National Championship in Omaha, Nebraska.

-Lopez, graduated from The University of Arizona in 2013 with a bachelor’s degree in family studies.
+Lopez graduated from The University of Arizona in 2013 with a bachelor’s degree in family studies.